gregtomasch/USFSMAX_MMC_Module/README.md

 The original version of the USFSMAX automatically performed gyroscope calibration at startup.
 The gyroscope biases need to be measured when the USFSMAX is truly at rest.
 Several users have pointed out that this isn't always the case at startup, depending on the test object/vehicle.
 Now the gyroscope calibration is done only in response to a command from the host MCU so that the calibration conditions can be guaranteed.
 All of the host MCU sketches in this repository show how to handle this in the host MCU startup sequence.

 ### Changing the USFSMAX I2C Slave Address
 The default I2C slave address of the USFSMAX is 0x57.
 In some cases, it may be desirable to have more than one USFSMAX module on the same I2C bus.
 There can also be possible address conflicts with other I2C devices.
-Now the USFSMAX I2C address can be changed using the USFSMAX reset pin and an I2C command.
-The code snippet below shows how this is done:
+The firmware has been updated to support changing the slave address using the USFSMAX reset pin and an I2C command.
+The code snippet below shows how to configure the slave address of the first of two USFSMAX modules on the I2C bus so it doesn't interfere the second USFS module on the same I2C bus:
 ```
 #include "I2Cdev.h"
 #include "USFSMAX.h"